Undergraduate International Admission Requirements

 - Completed application.
 Please see 'How to Apply' links on the additional navigation of this page.

 - Official transcripts.
 Official diploma and transcript of your complete high school studies.
 If you have at least one year of full-time college studies (all post-secondary studies), your high school transcript is not required.
 Transfer credits must be evaluated by an accredited service.
 All academic transcripts must be signed by the appropriate school or government official and must include the seal of the school or the government.
 If the documents are written in a language other than English, complete and certified true English translations must be furnished together with the official documents in that language.
 Photocopies or other copies must be certified true.
 Transcripts not in English must be translated and evaluated by a NACES accredited organization such as SpanTran, WES, or ECE.

 - English proficiency tests.
-If English is not your first language, a minimum score of 71 iBT TOEFL or 6 IELTS is required.
+If English is not your first language, a minimum score of 71 iBT TOEFL, 6 IELTS, or 100 Duolingo English language test score is required.
 Other English language assessments may be substituted with permission from Castleton Admissions.
 Reported test scores must be from the previous two years.
-If your TOEFL or IELTS result does not meet the minimum score for admission, you may be admitted to the Pathway Program for English Language Learners.
+If your TOEFL, IELTS, or Duolingo result does not meet the minimum score for admission, you may be admitted to the Pathway Program for English Language Learners.
 This program is for students whose academic record is satisfactory but who require further development in one or more English skills areas.
 The University’s TOEFL code is 3765.
 SAT or ACT can be submitted to fulfill the test requirement.
 This option is popular with international first-year applicants whose native language is English or who have graduated from a high school where English is the instruction language.

 - Application fee.
 This can be paid electronically after submitting your application.
 If paying by check or money order, the $40 fee can be made payable to Castleton University.